werfer/session-outliner/README.md

 Status
 ======
-Most of the features offered by TabsOutliner™ are already implement, however, due to a lack of testing this Add-on has not to be considered as stable.
+Most of the features offered by TabsOutliner™ are already implemented, however, due to a lack of testing this Add-on has not to be considered as stable.